Sudden visual loss is a common complaint with variable presentations among patients of different ages.

 Careful fundus examination is part of a complete ophthalmic assessment.
 On funduscopy, a detached retina appears gray and detached.

 Funduscopy and visual field testing can be challenging and, when negative, cannot completely rule out retinal detachment, as the retina is only partially visualized with these methods.
-If available, ultrasound is a useful adjunct to the physical examination of the eye and can be used to detect retinal detachment, vitreous hemorrhage, vitreous detachment, ocular tumors, intraocular foreign bodies, globe rupture, retrobulbar hematoma, and increased intracranial pressure.
+If available, ultrasound is a useful adjunct to the physical examination of the eye.
+When the fundus cannot be visualized, ocular ultrasonography may reveal retinal detachment, vitreous detachment, vitreous hemorrhage, ocular tumors, intraocular foreign bodies, retrobulbar hematoma, and increased intracranial pressure.
 Retinal detachment is evident by a taut, linear opacity seen in the vitreous chamber that moves in conjunction with eye movement.
 Vitreous detachment appears as an opaque line separated from the retina that floats in the vitreous humor.
 Vitreous hemorrhage appears as curved strands connecting with the retina as the eye moves.
 Severe vitreous hemorrhage causes complete opacification of the vitreous chamber.

 The examination should also include complete cardiac and neurologic evaluation, including murmurs and carotid bruits.